Direct Save Telecom user review

 Unfortunately, the free Wi-Fi router provided by DST is a little disappointing.
 While it’s a good brand (TP-Link) the specifications lag behind the free routers supplied by other ISPs.
 The Wi-Fi standard is 802.11n so you won’t be able to take advantage of the faster transfer rates possible with newer 802.11ac hardware.
-Its four wired network ports are also the older 100Mbps standard rather than the more modern gigabit speed connections found on most new routers.
+Its four wired network ports are also the older 100Mbps standard rather than the more modern gigabit connections found on most new routers.
 It also lacks a USB port for file and printer sharing.

 It does provide the fundamentals, and if the thought of missing out on faster Wi-Fi and more advanced networking features doesn’t bother you, then this freebie is perfectly acceptable.